 - Stephen King's short story Survivor Type (collected in the anthology Skeleton Crew).
 The story is a diary of a man trapped on a Deserted Island.

-- Very possibly the entirety of The Dresden Files; it has been mentioned in the novels that wizards of the White Council are expected to keep journals, which they pass down to their apprentices—as well as the journals of their teachers, and their teacher's teachers, etc, ad nauseum.
+- Very possibly the entirety of The Dresden Files; it has been mentioned in the novels that wizards of the White Council are expected to keep journals, which they pass down to their apprentices—as well as the journals of their teachers, and their teachers' teachers, etc., ad nauseam.
 What Harry may well eventually receive will include the journals of Merlin.
 The original Merlin.

 - Catherine Called Birdy by Karen Cushman is written in the form of a diary by a fictional girl living in the Middle Ages.

-- The Beka Cooper trilogy in the Tortall universe by Tamora Pierce is written in the form of journal entries by the titular character.
+- The Beka Cooper books by Tamora Pierce is written in the form of journal entries by the titular character.

-- Dear Mr. Henshaw by Beverly Cleary, begins as a letter written by Leigh Botts to his favorite author, who encourages him to keep a diary.
-After the first few letters, the book shifts to the format of a diary (which is still addressed "Dear Mr. Henshaw" because Leigh thought it would make it easier to write).
+- Dear Mr. Henshaw, by Beverly Cleary, begins as a letter written by Leigh Botts to his favourite author, Boyd Henshaw, who encourages him to keep a diary.
+After the first few letters, the book shifts to the format of a diary (which is addressed "Dear Mr. Pretend Henshaw" because Leigh thought it would make it easier to write).

 - Podkayne of Mars by Robert A. Heinlein is presented as the diary of the heroine.

 - Jeff Kinney's Diary of a Wimpy Kid, a satire of middle school life, has become insanely popular, with many sequels, several movies and a TV series in the works.
 Marketing premiums include blank diaries with "wimpy kid" themes.